-• conducting discussions about safeguarding matters with the DSL at least once a term and more regularly, if needed;

-- liaising with the local authority and/or partner agencies where appropriate; and - conducting an annual audit of the college's safeguarding procedures and submitting a written report to the Governing Body with recommendations for further improvements.
+- conducting discussions about safeguarding matters with the DSL at least once a term and more regularly, if needed; - liaising with the local authority and/or partner agencies where appropriate; and - conducting an annual audit of the college's safeguarding procedures and submitting a written report to the Governing Body with recommendations for further improvements.
 The annual written report will typically consider: the effectiveness and implementation of relevant policies; staff safeguarding training; staff recruitment procedures; management of the SCR; the handling of safeguarding issues; referral management; the contribution the college is making to inter-agency working; and the provision for teaching students how to keep themselves safe.
-This audit will form part of the annual review undertaken by the Governing Body as a whole to ensure that all policies, procedures and training provided by the college are effective and comply with the law.
+This audit will form part of the annual review undertaken by the Governing Body as a whole to ensure that all policies, procedures and training provided by the college are effective and comply with the law. - 4.7 The contact details for the Safeguarding Governor are set out in Section 1 of this policy.